-A talented and versatile footballer, Everton Centre of Excellence graduate Megan Finnigan can play in both defence and midfield.
+A talented and versatile footballer, Everton Academy graduate Megan Finnigan has established herself as a high-quality central defender, having previously played in midfield.

-She made her Everton Ladies debut in the 2015 season before a serious ankle injury curtailed her season.
-Finnigan made her comeback in the FA Cup win over Nottingham Forest the following season, and has continued to feature regularly for the Blue Girls.
+She made her Everton debut in 2015 but a serious ankle injury curtailed her season.
+Finnigan made her comeback in an FA Cup win over Nottingham Forest the following term, and has continued to feature regularly for the Blues.

-Finnigan continued to demonstrate her versatility back in WSL 1 in 2017/18.
-Starting the season anchoring the Blue Girls' midfield, she stepped back into central defence at the tail end of the campaign after an injury to Georgia Brougham.
+Finnigan continued to demonstrate her versatility in the WSL in 2017/18.
+Starting the season anchoring Everton's midfield, she stepped back into central defence at the tail end of the campaign.

-She remained a regular for the Toffees in 2018/19, playing 21 matches and establishing herself as an important figure under new boss Willie Kirk.
+She remained a regular for the Toffees in 2018/19, playing 21 matches and establishing herself as an important figure in the Everton side.

 Finnigan delivered a succession of strong performances the following campaign, playing 15 matches and helping Everton achieve a sixth-place finish in the WSL.

 Finnigan enjoyed her best season to date with Everton in 2020/21.

 She featured on 28 occasions – her most appearances in a season since coming through the Academy ranks – and helped the team secure nine clean sheets in all competitions.

 The defender also reached a personal milestone by scoring her first senior goal for the Club with a headed effort during a 4-0 win over Bristol City in January 2021.
 Finnigan was on the scoresheet again in the final home game of the season when she headed home an equaliser against Arsenal in May 2021.

 She also proved to be a valuable player in the team’s journey to the FA Cup final in November 2020.